Jira Integration

 - Work with multiple clients, each with their own Jira instance

-- Use personal Jira for most projects, but company Jira for specific projects
+- Use your Global Jira for most projects, but a different Jira for specific projects

 - Automatically connect to the correct Jira based on the current project

-Personal Jira settings are your default credentials that apply to all projects unless overridden.
+Global Jira settings are your default credentials that apply to every project you belong to, unless that project has its own override.

 How to Configure